pclk/PopFigExpert/README.md

   - [ ] Display errors.
   - [ ] Load 10 documents, load 10 next when scroll
   - [ ] Right sidebar for more info

-- [ ] Integrate model's Function calling with Elasticsearch:
+- [x] Integrate model's Function calling with Elasticsearch:
-  - [ ] Implement chatbot's ability to generate Elasticsearch queries based on user input
+  - [x] Implement chatbot's ability to generate Elasticsearch queries based on user input
-  - [ ] Process and present Elasticsearch results to the user within the chat interface
+  - [x] Process and present Elasticsearch results to the user within the chat interface
   - [ ] UI for displaying and sending inputs within the genUI.
 - [ ] Deploy on Vercel

+Generate news article component scroll behaviour

 Extras:
 - [ ] Integrate Clerk for user authentication and authorization